 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details contact your travel health doctor.

 Water-borne, food-borne and other infectious diseases (including tuberculosis, hepatitis and hand, foot and mouth disease) occur sporadically.
-We encourage you to consider having vaccinations before travelling.
 We recommend that you avoid raw and undercooked food.
-Drink only boiled or bottled water and avoid ice cubes.
+Drink only boiled or bottled water, and avoid ice cubes.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Macau.
-You can obtain consular assistance, including for lost and stolen passports, from the nearest Australian Consulate-General which is in Hong Kong at:
+You can contact the Australian Government at the Australian Consulate-General in Hong Kong for consular assistance in accordance with the Consular Services Charter.

 Australian Consulate-General, Hong Kong